 And now there is an extra overlay of shame and fear.
 Next time, he might find himself even more overwhelmed by these feelings.
 OR, he may manage them

-What if, instead, you immediately tended to the person who's hurt, which gives the clear message to your child that this hurt is a big deal.
-You even
+What if you immediately tended to the person who's hurt, which gives the clear message to your child that this hurt is a big deal?
+You even let him help.

-let him help.
 Hopefully, the focus on his father would be enough to shift him out of his upset and into concern for his Dad.
 "Oh, my!
-Your dad is hurt.
-Sweetie, run get a washcloth and let's help your dad."
+Your dad is hurt!
+William, run get a washcloth and let's help your dad."

 Your connection is his motivation to face the almost unbearable truth that he did something that crossed a line.
 After all, if you withdraw your love,

-you take a deep breath so you aren't acting out of anger.
-You remind yourself that you're helping your son with his feelings, not punishing him, because
+a deep breath so you aren't acting out of anger.
+You remind yourself that you're helping your son with his feelings, not punishing him, because that's

 let him cry in your arms.

-After he's calm, you ask him what he could do to make Daddy feel better.
-You give him a chance to redeem himself, to become a good person in his own
+After he's calm, you ask him what he could do to help Daddy feel better.
+You give him a chance to redeem himself, to become a good person in his own mind,

-mind, the kind of person who is able to control his anger so he doesn't hurt other people.
-This transformation would be unlikely if he were removed
+the kind of person who is able to control his anger so he doesn't hurt other people.
+This transformation would be unlikely if he were removed to the

-to the thinking spot, because he would sit there isolated like a criminal, hardening his heart.
-But he has been in the middle of the emergency, as
+thinking spot, because he would sit there isolated like a criminal, hardening his heart.
+But he has been in the middle of the emergency, as one of

-one of the helpers, so his heart is open.
+the helpers, so his heart is open.
 He feels your kindness, and also your firmness.
 He feels safe to show you all the fear behind his anger.
+Once he

 What has your son learned?